 Another grounder to my left.
 I reacted, but I was too late.
 My first baseman ranged into the hole to make the play.

 I lurched toward first, muscle fibers popping with each stride.
 He flipped the ball ahead of me.
-I could hear the baserunner coming down the line as the winning run tore around third toward home.
+I could hear the baserunner coming down the line as the winning run tore toward home.

 The throw was wide.
 I stretched out toward first base and reached out with my bare hand.
 My hamstring exploded and I snatched the throw from the air.
 My foot, then the runner’s, hit the base and I fell, holding the ball tight in my fist.